jmpa-oss/jmpa-oss/README.md

 🟠 Use a personal GitHub organization to have private projects with private secrets.

+🔴 Use GitHub Templates to be consistant across multiple repositories.

 🔵 Any projects that need to be deployed are deployed to a personal AWS account.

 🟣 Custom `GitHub Actions` can be written to handle "standard" workflow.